 - Price Point: Horizon treadmills offer an affordable price point that most home-gym shoppers will appreciate.
-If you’re just starting your fitness journey, you probably don’t want to spend a small fortune on a machine; Horizon is the perfect place to start.
-The cheapest option, the T101, can be found on sale for just $599, and from there you can move up to the 7.8 AT model which is priced at $1,999 and offers a five-year warranty on parts and 2 years on labor.
+If you’re just starting your fitness journey, you probably don’t want to spend a small fortune on a machine.
+Horizon is the perfect place to start.
+The cheapest option, the T101, can be found on sale for just $599, and from there you can move up to the 7.8 AT model which is priced at $1,999 and offers a five-year warranty on parts and two years on labor.

-- Program Variety: Between the ability to connect to various training apps, and the inclusion of a broad range of on-board training programs, it’s hard to get bored running on any of Horizon’s treadmills.
+- Program Variety: Between the ability to connect to various training apps and the inclusion of a broad range of on-board training programs, it’s hard to get bored running on any of Horizon’s treadmills.

 - Roomy Track Size: Roomy track size is important for runners, and Horizon does not disappoint in this regard.
-With their lengths ranging from 55 to 60 inches, there’s a machine to suit everyone.
+With their lengths ranging from 55 to 60-inches, there’s a machine to suit everyone.

 - Variable Response Suspension: This means that you’ll get varying levels of cushioning depending on where you are on the treadmill, which allows for the optimal overall shock absorption.